-As of December 31, 2018, we had federal and state tax net operating loss carryforwards, or NOLs, of approximately \$87.3 million, which begin to expire in 2028 unless utilized.
-The deferred tax assets were fully offset by a valuation allowance as of December 31, 2018 and 2017, and no income tax benefit has been recognized in our consolidated statements of operations.
+As of December 31, 2020, we had federal, state and foreign tax net operating loss carryforwards, or NOLs, of approximately \$98.9 million, \$68.9 million and \$16.9 million, respectively, which begin to expire in 2028 unless utilized.
+The deferred tax assets, except for those recorded in Israel, were fully offset by a valuation allowance as of December 31, 2020 and 2019, and no income tax benefit has been recognized in our consolidated statements of operations.

 Pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, annual use of our pre-change NOLs may be limited in the post-change period in the event that an "ownership change" occurs, which is generally defined as a cumulative change in equity ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 We determined that an ownership change occurred on May 30, 2014, resulting in a limitation of approximately \$1.1 million per year being imposed on the use of our pre-change NOLs of approximately \$49.0 million.
-This limitation will be increased in the first five years after the ownership change by the amounts of recognized built-in gains as determined under the tax rules, which increase should be approximately \$2.3 million in each such year.
-An additional Section 382 ownership change was deemed to have occurred followiong our secondary offering in December 2018 resulting in a limitation of approximately \$9.7 million per year.
+An additional Section 382 ownership change was deemed to have occurred following our follow-on offering in December 2018 resulting in a limitation of approximately \$9.7 million per year.